 Click here to vanquish the army of Mook subtropes

 Specific variations include:This trope is the Evil Counterpart of the Redshirt Army, which are Mooks on the good side.
 Similar to but not to be confused with their non-combat brother Evil Minions (likewise the Redshirt Army with the Red Shirt).
 Occasionally, it turns out they were Not Always Evil.
 If a "character" who would otherwise qualify as a Mook is disqualified because he's apparently acting on his own, you have a Bit Part Bad Guy.
 Also Compare Meat Puppets when biological mooks are directly controlled via Demonic Possession, Mind Control, or similar.
 In Video Games, mooks tend to be slightly more powerful, and able to at least hurt the hero, if not kill him a few times.
 However, 9 times out of 10, the hero has a Healing Factor (more often objects used to heal than spontaneous healing) while the mooks stay hurt forever.
 Also, while the hero can restart if he/she dies, the mooks (usually) only die once per level, and when the level is restarted, they usually do the exact same thing they did before.
 If they're lucky, mooks may very occasionally get promoted to the status of a more major villain.
-The heroes may also be able to persuade them over to the good side, in which case they have performed a Mook-Face Turn.
+The heroes may also be able to persuade them over to the good side, in which case they have performed a Mook–Face Turn.
 Humanizing mooks is a basic technique of Deconstruction.
 In some Video Games, certain kinds of mooks will have a special introduction when they appear for the first time.
 Armies of mooks are not always but usually overwhelmingly male.
 Typically, killing or harming even one nameless female tends to twist an audience's sympathies differently than the effect of the same to a male.
 As your protagonist escapes the fortress of doom, you don't want the audience worrying about the mooks being taken out or hurt.
+In video games however, all-male mook armies are usually there for an entirely pragmatic reason, since including random female enemies would be requiring constructing entirely new character models for characters the player won't interact with outside of killing them.
 If the mooks also provide romantic services, this may overlap with Paid Harem.
 When supposedly elite fighters in large number are less competent together than a man alone, it's Conservation of Ninjutsu.
 Note #1: With respect to media (particularly anime), a "mook" can also refer to a Japanese publication which is a hybrid of a magazine and a book.
 Note #2: It's also a mostly obsolete racial slur against Italians, so use with caution.
 Note #3 (to Tropers): Mooks refer specifically to easily-killed bad guys.
 If you're looking for easily-killed good guys, you want Red Shirt Army.

 - Adorable Evil Minions